-- Jobs are offered that we find out do not exist.
+- Jobs get offered that we find out do not exist.

 - A personal email and CV submission is often not even acknowledged.

-- Updates regarding an ongoing application is not followed through on.
+- Updates regarding an ongoing application aren’t provided.

-- Representatives cold call and clearly do not understand what they are talking about.
+- Representatives cold call and clearly do not understand the topic about which they are discussing.

 Speaking from a recruiters point of view, we understand why some companies treat candidates unprofessionally.